MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/cfiletimespan-class.md

 ### Parameters

 *nSpan*\
-The new value for the time span in 100-nanosecond units.
+The new value for the time span in 100-nanosecond FILETIME units.
 For more information, see [CFileTime](cfiletime-class.md).

 ## See also